fhirbase/fhirbase/README.md

 If you don't know what the `$PATH` variable is, it's ok, you can skip this step.
 But you'll have to type full path to the `fhirbase` executable every time you'll invoke Fhirbase command.
-So intead of typing
+So instead of typing

     $ fhirbase help